 - Expert testimony

-- Employer wage statements
+- Tax returns and employer wage statements

 We Will Calculate Your Damages for Your Medical Malpractice Claim

 Our lawyers will investigate your case to identify the medical negligence that caused your injury.
 We will thoroughly document all your losses, consulting with, as may be called for, medical experts, vocational rehabilitation specialists, life care planners, and economists who support your claim.
-Because we work on a contingency basis, you pay us only when and if we win a settlement or judgment for your medical malpractice lawsuit.
+Because we work on a contingency basis, you pay us only when and if we win a settlement or judgment for your medical malpractice claim or lawsuit.

 Call Friedman & Simon, L.L.P. today for a free case review.